andreishappy/spring-starter/README.md

 `./gradlew runHystrixDashboard`

-This will startup a local Hystrix Dashboard on http://localhost:7979/hystrix-dashboard/
+This will startup a local Hystrix Dashboard at http://localhost:7979/hystrix-dashboard/